glest/glest-source/BUILD.md

 Below is a list of most of dependencies you will need.

-cmake libvorbis lua sdl2 openal wxWidgets fribidi ftgl nghttp2 gnutls glew jpeg png miniupnpc curl freeealut libircclient

-A C++11 compiler is mandatory, so base (or package) clang++, or eg++ (from 4.9.3)
+A C++11 compiler is mandatory, so base (or package) eg++ (from 4.9.3)

 You can install the dependencies using `pkg_add`:

-`pkg_add curl libvorbis openal sdl2 git miniupnpc cmake wxWidgets xerces-c lua icu4c freealut libircclient`
+`pkg_add cmake curl freealut ftgl glew gnutls icu4c jpeg lua libircclient libvorbis miniupnpc nghttp2 openal png sdl2 wxWidgets xerces-c`

 #### Optional